fallen-icarus/cardano-swaps/README.md

 The utxos api also returns which utxos contain reference scripts.
 This is how users can remotely execute swap contracts.

+Technically, all native tokens can be used as beacons like this but this feature is usually not the intended one.
+The name *Beacon Token* refers to any native token whose only purpose is to act as a beacon.

 ### Beacon Tokens with Cardano-Swaps
 When a user creates a new swap address, the "creation" is not complete until:

 1. The swap contract is stored as a reference script inside the swap address.
 2. The proper beacon token is minted AND stored in the swap address.

 It is recommended to store the beacon with the reference script but this isn't necessary.
-Once these two steps are completed, the swap address is now easily discoverable by other users.
+Once these two steps are completed, the swap address is now easily discoverable and executable by other users.

 Likewise, "closing" a swap position is not complete until: